 4-6.
 Basecoat - a reinforced render which has an alkaline mesh embedded into the

-base coat the system its overall strength and to prevent cracking
+base coat of the system which gives its overall strength and to prevent cracking

 7-8.
 Finish - a decorative finish is applied.
 There are a number of finishes available